AnushkaSingh23-git/BookMyShow/README.md

 ## Purpose of the Project

-This project was created to p improve skills in building website.
+This project was created to improve skills in building website.

 ## Future Improvements